MicrosoftDocs/m365copilot-docs/docs/feedback.md

 |:------------|:------------|
 | Submit documentation updates | Select **Edit** at the top right of the article you want to update and submit a pull request to the [Microsoft 365 Copilot Extensibility GitHub](https://github.com/MicrosoftDocs/m365copilot-docs/blob/main/docs/index.md) repository. |
 | Report documentation issues | Select **Edit** at the top right of the article you want to update an [open an issue](https://github.com/MicrosoftDocs/m365copilot-docs/issues) on the [Microsoft 365 Copilot Extensibility GitHub](https://github.com/MicrosoftDocs/m365copilot-docs/blob/main/docs/index.md) repository. |

+## Microsoft 365 Copilot feedback

+To provide feedback on Microsoft 365 Copilot, in the Copilot in-context experience or the Copilot app, select the ellipses (...) on the top right and choose **Send feedback**.
+You can send compliments, report a problem, or provide suggestions.